 As I was writing this today, I was emailing with an editor who was looking for some stats about marketing budgets to help bolster his request for a larger budget for his publication’s marketing.
 He had succeeded in increasing subscriptions in the past through marketing campaigns, but most of the increase was lost at renewal time.
 I imagine with those kinds of ephemeral results, asking for more money needs to be supported by data to stand a chance.

 Also today, I was reading about a new initiative.
 A web-based collective of creative minds who work to solve one great problem a year — this year’s issue is about the education system.
 They used the term ‘right brains’ and their url is super clever: rightbrainsare.us.

 The latest big release with the words ‘right brains’ that I recall is Daniel Pink’s book, A Whole New Mind: Why Right-Brainers Will Rule The Future.
 And I discovered that he is quoted on the web site.
-Although, this ‘movement’ may indeed deliver good ideas that achieve results (and I hope it does), I can’t help but ponder… is this a marketing idea for the book?
+Although this ‘movement’ may indeed deliver good ideas that achieve results (and I hope it does), I can’t help but ponder… is this all a marketing promo for the book?

 Whether it is or not, let’s consider that it is.

 Now that is a BIG IDEA: a ‘Big Idea’ for marketing a book is to ignite a movement?
 Wow.